DeveloperSubhadeep1/Test1/DEPLOY_FULL_STACK.md

 6.  **Your Site is Live!**
     *   Vercel will deploy your frontend in under a minute.
     *   Once complete, it will give you a public URL (e.g., `https://cinestream-fullstack.vercel.app`).
 Click it to see your live application.

 ---

+## Part 4: Verify and Troubleshoot Your Deployment

+After deploying both services, it's crucial to test that they're working together correctly, especially the email service.

+1.  **Create Your Admin Account:**
+    *   The admin account is special and doesn't require email verification.
+    *   Go to your live Vercel URL.
+    *   Click **"Log In"**.
+    *   Username: `admin`
+    *   Password: `devils2@2006`

+2.  **Use the Email Diagnostics Tool:**
+    *   Once logged in as admin, navigate to the **Admin Dashboard** (there will be a link in the sidebar).
+    *   Click on the **"Diagnostics"** tab.
+    *   Click the **"Send Test Email"** button.

+3.  **Analyze the Result:**
+    *   **If you see a `Success` message:** Your email is configured perfectly!
+The OTP signup process for new users will work.
+    *   **If you see a `Failure` message:** The detailed error message will tell you exactly what's wrong.
+Here's how to fix common errors:
+        *   **Error containing `Invalid login` or `Authentication failed`:** Your `EMAIL_PASS` App Password in Render is incorrect.
+Double-check that you copied the 16 characters exactly and **without any spaces**.
+        *   **Error containing `Connection timeout` or `ETIMEDOUT`:** This is a network or security issue.
+It means Render's server couldn't reach Google.
+            *   **Go check your `cinestream2006@gmail.com` inbox for a "Security Alert" email from Google.** You MUST approve this sign-in attempt.
+This is the most common cause of this error.
+            *   Wait a few minutes and try the test again.
+        *   **Other errors:** The error message should give you a clue.
+If you're stuck, use the message to search for a solution online.

+Once the diagnostics tool reports success, your application is fully functional.
+You can log out and try the regular signup process to confirm.

+---